 “Ich fahre heute mit dem Rad zur Schule.” will be the German structure.
 The order of importance is time (“heute”), preceded by manner (“mit dem Rad”), and location (“zur Schule”).

 For emphasis, you can break the rules of time, manner, and location, as well as the order of subject, verb, and object, in German.

-“We arrived the day before yesterday.”
-(We arrived yesterday) can be changed to “We arrived yesterday.”
-(We arrived yesterday) if you want to emphasize the date.
+- “We arrived the day before yesterday” can be changed to “We arrived yesterday” if you want to emphasize the date.

 Tips For Forming Basic German Sentences

-The several potential instances of putting the verb at the end of a sentence are one of the many difficulties when learning German.
-Auxiliary plus modal verbs and relative clauses are the most important to note.
+There are several potential situations that make mastering German sentence structure the most complicated when learning German.
+Auxiliary plus modal verbs and relative clauses are the most important to note here.

 The verb phrase occurs at the end of the sentence in a relative clause, but the order is reversed.
 The last verb is the dominant verb, auxiliary, modal, or first verb.